Athanaze/z_notes/README.md

 # Compsec

+# BBL

+Basic block:
+- Single entry : Each basic block has one entry point: **execution always enters the block at the first instruction**
+- Single exit : only at the end of the block, where control is transfered to another block
+- NO INTERNAL BRANCHES and no instructions from outside can jump into the middle of the block -> execution is a straight line

+# Stack frame creation

+Function prologue:

+- Save previous stack frame
+- Create new stack frame

+Function epilogue:

+- Remove stack frame
+- Restore previous stack frame

 # Call instruction

 The **CALL instruction** automatically pushes the return address on the stack, while the return address simply points to the instruction after the call